Sharon Ames and Tricia McSweeney are planning to run this year’s Boston Marathon to raise funds to support innovation in education for the AEFI.

-All three women are avid runners, longtime residents of Ashland and strong supporters of the Ashland Public Schools.
+Both women are avid runners, longtime residents of Ashland and strong supporters of the Ashland Public Schools.
 Tricia McSweeney lives with her husband Sean and four children all who attend the Ashland Schools.
 Tricia is a surgical RN at Tufts Medical Center.
 Sharon Ames and her husband Bill have 3 children, two of which graduated from Ashland High and a seventh grade boy.
 Sharon is a Speech Pathologist in the Ashland Schools.
-Jill McKelvey and husband Pat have two daughters at the Middle and Mindess Schools.
-Jill is a Personal Trainer and Massage Therapist, managing her own business for over 20 years.
-All three women dedicate their weekend mornings to runs of 13 miles or more and are thankful for the understanding and tolerance their husbands and children give them while they are out training between 2 to 4 hours a run.
+Both women dedicate their weekend mornings to runs of 13 miles or more and are thankful for the understanding and tolerance their husbands and children give them while they are out training between 2 to 4 hours a run.

 When asked why she is participating in the Marathon Challenge Tricia McSweeney states, “I am running the marathon for the AEFI because I want my children and children in this community to get the best education they can.
 The AEFI is about creating opportunities by providing grants for teachers who bring innovation to the classroom.
 By running and raising money for the AEFI I have the opportunity to give back to the community of Ashland.
 I also want to show my kids that you can set a challenging goal for yourself, work toward that goal and achieve it.”